I3S-ESSnet/Documents/wp5/ntts-2021-script.md

 Words: 100

-Sharing services is always mentioned as a way of reducings costs and improve industrialization of the statistical production, but the it is often hampered by differences in architecture and techologies.
+Sharing services is always mentioned as a way of reducings costs and improve industrialization of the statistical production but has inpractice often been hampered by differences in architecture and techologies.

-I3S is for "Implementing Shared Statistical Services".
-It's an ESSnet focused on how to share services in practice between statistical organizations, based on standards and models developed by our commmunity.
+I3S stands for "Implementing Shared Statistical Services".
+It's an ESSnet focused on making sharing and reusing services practicel between statistical organizations, based on standards and models developed by our commmunity.

-France, Italy, Norway, Portugal and Sweden have worked together to produce concrete advice, guidelines, examples that can help other to reuse existing services or create reusable services.
-Aspects like architecture, service deployment or communication have been covered.
+France, Italy, Norway, Portugal and Sweden have worked together to produce concrete advice, guidelines and examples that can help others to reuse existing services and to create reusable services.
+Aspects such as architecture, service deployment and communication have been covered.

 ## Architecture